Irene Dunne: Activism

 During the Second World War, Dunne joined the Beverly Hills United Service Organization, and co-founded the Clark Gable's Hollywood Victory Committee.
 It organized servicemen entertainment and war-bond sales tours on behalf of willing Hollywood participants.
 The National War Savings Program awarded her a certificate for her work from their Treasury Department.

 In her retirement, she devoted herself primarily to humanitarianism.
 Some of the organizations she worked with include the Sister Kenny Foundation, the American Cancer Society (becoming Chairwoman of its Field Army in 1948), the Los Angeles Orphanage, the Archdiocesan Council of Catholic Women, and was Co-Chairman of the American Red Cross.
 She was elected president of Santa Monica's St. John's Hospital and Health Clinic in 1950 (she resigned in 1966 to work in the developing council) and became a board member of Technicolor in 1965, the first woman ever elected to the board of directors.
 She established an African American school for Los Angeles, negotiated donations to St. John's through box office results, and Hebrew University Rebuilding Fun's sponsors committee.
-Harold E. Stassen appointed her chairwoman for the American Heart Association's women's committee on February 7, 1949, and she held the position until February 28.
+Harold Stassen appointed her chairwoman for the American Heart Association's women's committee on February 7, 1949, and she held the position until February 28.
 She appeared in a celebrity-rostered television special Benefit Show for Retarded Children (1955) with Jack Benny as host.
 Dunne also donated to refurbishments in Madison, Indiana, funding the manufacture of Camp Louis Ernst Boy Scout's gate in 1939 and the Broadway Fountain's 1976 restoration.
 In 1987, she founded the Irene Dunne Guild, a foundation which remains "instrumental in raising funds to support programs and services at St. John's."
 It was reported that the Guild had raised $20 million by the time of her death.

 Dunne reflected in 1951: "If I began living in Hollywood today, I would certainly do one thing that I did when I arrived, and that is to be active in charity.
 If one is going to take something out of a community—any community—one must put something in, too."
 She also hoped that charity would encourage submissive women to find independence: "I wish women would be more direct. [...]
 I was amazed when some quiet little mouse of a woman was given a job which seemed to be out of all proportion to her capabilities.
 Then I saw the drive with which she undertook that job and put it through to a great finish.
 It was both inspiring and surprising.
 I want women to be individuals.
 They should not lean on their husbands' opinions and be merely echoes of the men of the family[.]"